Horizon Cloud Service - next-gen Architecture

 Description automatically generated

 For each provider, you can select which VNets and subnets are allowed to be used for desktop capacity.
 You can deploy desktops to other VNets and subnets onto different VNets / subnets.
 If you are using multiple VNets, you need to set up virtual networking peering between the VNets in use.
-See Virtual network peering.
+See Virtual network peering for more information.

 Decision